 If you don’t already know this, God has a fondness for doing things differently.
 He often chooses the foolish and weak things of this world, the things that are not, that He might nullify the things that are.
 In that way His glory is revealed, and no one is confused who did it when something marvelous happens (see 1 Corinthians 1:26-31).
 That’s at least how we feel about The Founders’ Bible project.
 I do not know how many other more likely candidates He enlisted who may have declined.
 We were just the few crazy ones who said “yes”—having no real idea what we were agreeing to.

-Origin of the Dream of Freedom 1In early December 2011, I found myself with another friend visiting with David Barton and his staff at Wallbuilders.
+In early December 2011, I found myself with another friend visiting with David Barton and his staff at Wallbuilders.
 I wasn’t there to pursue a publishing project; we were discussing a social media business venture.
 Over the next few days, as David and his two grown children, Damaris and Tim, and their staff shared with us stories of the little-known, forgotten history of the founding of America, I was utterly fascinated.
 As I spent time in the document vault, which contains over 100,000 original source documents from the Founding era, I found myself being stirred.
 I was being freshly inspired by the noble stories, the passion of the Founders, their belief in God, and their incredible sacrifice in laying the foundations of this country.
 I also found myself a bit ticked.
 Why had I never heard any of this before?
 This is incredible!

 As a product of the public school system, this was not the history I was taught; quite the opposite.
 They had edited out just about any meaningful reference to God.
 The stories we were told were sanitized and scrubbed of any real spirituality—just names, facts and dates with little to no “through line” of any substance, no over-arching plan or purpose.
 The Founding Fathers were just a bunch of atheists, agnostics, and deists, right?
 Apparently not!
 Everyone knows that the American Revolution was fought because of taxation without representation… You mean there was more to it than that?
 Yes, far more, and thrilling to learn.

 As I listened to the stories of various Founding Fathers I had never even heard of, their deep spiritual passion, their love for God, their consistent commitment to and reliance upon the Scriptures, it was amazed.
 This was not in our textbooks, but here I was holding documents and artifacts that clearly evidenced a deep spiritual heritage of this country.
-Origin of the Dream of Freedom 2 Unashamedly, I am intelligent and very well educated, and while I may not be an expert, I am well read and no slouch when it comes to history.
+Unashamedly, I am intelligent and very well educated, and while I may not be an expert, I am well read and no slouch when it comes to history.
 With a full contingent of required history in college, as well as a full Church history track in seminary, especially American Church History, you’d think I would have at least been exposed to some of this—but no!
 I knew none of it, had never heard it before.
 That’s just plain wrong!
 How do we not know this?
 Why is it not taught?

 One story stood out to me, fascinated me, more than all the rest.
 David had shared snippets of it at lunch.
 Tim who had not been there shared it again that afternoon, as did one of the office staff when first taking us into the vault.
 Damaris then told it again the final day.
 And with each telling, as more pieces of the puzzle were set in place, it stirred my own passion and appreciation for the sacrifice that those who had gone before us were willing to endure.
 They told us to story of how the Bible first came to America, how instrumental it was in the lives of the Founders and our Forefathers who first stepped on these shores.

-Origin of the Dream of Freedom 4They spoke of the importance of Geneva Bible and how for the first time the people had a chance to read the Bible for themselves, in their own language, and how precious it was.
+They spoke of the importance of Geneva Bible and how for the first time the people had a chance to read the Bible for themselves, in their own language, and how precious it was.
 They showed me one of the rare original copies with the Reformers’ actual notes in the margin, challenging the notion of the “Divine Right of Kings,” and rethinking a whole host of societal issues based upon the truth found in the Scriptures.
 I learned how King James I (purportedly an actual ancestor of mine) was so annoyed with the Reformers and their infernal notes that he decided to widen the columns and do away with them.
 He commissioned a version of his own—but it was too late!

 The Word of God had gotten loose and the people were beginning to think for themselves.
 The dream of freedom had been awakened; the fire was lit and it would not be put out.
 Tyranny’s days were numbered.
 I learned how the revolutionary ideas that graced the pages our founding documents, before they were penned were first preached in the pulpits of New England—the fruit of people searching and studying the Scriptures for themselves as they sought to discern how we should then live.